 For those who are lucky enough to have a very open adoption, keeping that biological connection is as simple as a text, phone call, video chat, or visit.
 But for those whose adoption is not so open, what can you do?
 I asked adoptive mothers from all adoption situations how they keep their children connected to their biology.
 Here are some of their ideas.

 - Keep photo albums.
 A photo album is a great way to keep a child connected to their biological family.
-Gather pictures as you are able to do so.
+Gather pictures as you can do so.
 This may be pictures from the hospital on the day baby was born, pictures from placement, pictures the agency is willing to share, pictures of visits, and pictures that your child’s birth mother sends to you.
 Keep them all together in an album.
 Look at them often.
 Talk about the people in the pictures.
 Point out similarities your child may share with his birth family.
 We all love seeing family resemblances.
 Your child will cherish the knowledge of where he inherited certain features from.

 - Make pillowcases out of old shirts.
 One friend has been able to obtain clothing from her children’s biological mother and father.
-She made pillow cases out of them and gave them to her children.
+She made pillowcases out of them and gave them to her children.
 It is a way for them to feel close to their birth family as they sleep.